Xe/site/blog/we-have-go-2.markdown

 Releasing a “Go 2” has become a philosophical and political challenge due to the forces that be.
-“Go 2” has kind of gotten the feeling of “this is never going to happen is it” with how the political forces within and without the Go team are functioning.
-They seem to have been incrementally releasing new features and using version gating in `go.mod` to make it easier on people.
+“Go 2” has kind of gotten the feeling of “this is never going to happen, is it?” with how the political forces within and without the Go team are functioning.
+They seem to have been incrementally releasing new features and using version gating in `go.mod` to make it easier on people instead of a big semver-breaking release.

 This is pretty great and I am well in favour of this approach, but with all of the changes that have built up there really should be a Go 2 by this point.
 If only to make no significant changes and tag what we have today as Go 2.

 <xeblog-conv name="Cadey" mood="coffee">Take everything I say here with a grain
 of salt the size of east Texas.
 I am not an expert in programming language design and I do not pretend to be one on TV.
-I am also not a member of the Go team nor do I pretend to be one or see myself becoming one in the future.</xeblog-conv>
+I am also not a member of the Go team nor do I pretend to be one or see myself becoming one in the future.

+If you are on the Go team and think that something I said here was observably wrong, please [contact me](/contact) so I can correct it.
+I have tried to contain my personal feelings or observations about things to these conversation snippets.</xeblog-conv>

+This is a look back at the huge progress that has been made since Go 1 released and what I'd consider to be the headline features of Go 2.

 ## The Compiler Rewrite in Go